SimonCarlson/thesis/notes/logbook.md

+18/3-19:
+Rewrote my manifest generator to accommodate the new manifest structure

+How will my Contiki server implementation read the manifest from disk?
+I presume that will require either a standard library or using the Coffee filesystem.
+Maybe I just use the standard library and don't care

+Let the client GET manifest from well-known URL (such as update/manifest), implement server logic to determine which manifest it should receive based on its profile.
+The manifest contains URL for that specific update image (such as update/uniqueStringBasedOnSomething)

+Implement and experiment in Cooja, port to Firefly, evaluate on Firefly?

+If I don't run Cooja in the Contiki container I get tons of run-time errors during simulation but it compiles and launches well..

+15/3-19:
+Grapes

+If a Contiki application run natively is opening a tun interface, can it still communicate over other interfaces?
+I guess yes.

+In contiki-ng/os/net/app-layer/coap/coap-uip.c, changing the function coap_endpoint_is_connected to return 1 despite not having a RPL graph makes server and client communicate over CoAP.
+Obviously really shoddy method but it seems to work.
+I can now send messages in Cooja between two nodes.

 14/3-19:
 Still trying to communicate between two native Contiki clients.
 Cooja simulations do not work either but it feels much more difficult to debug/test